sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 ### Prompt 1: The Big Picture
 ```
-Give me an executive summary of our device fleet health and business impact
+Give me a summary of our device fleet health and business impact
 ```

 **Transition:** *"Good overview.
 I see we have strong uptime, but let me dig into the financials..."*